PlayStation 3: Use in supercomputing

 Beyond gaming, the PlayStation 3's hardware was embraced by researchers for high-performance computing applications.
 Thanks in part to Sony's early support for third-party operating systems, the PS3 was repurposed for tasks ranging from academic research to distributed computing.
 Dr. Frank Mueller of North Carolina State University clustered eight PS3s in 2007 using Fedora Linux and open-source toolsets.
 Although limited by the console's 256 MB of RAM, he called the system a cost-effective entry point into parallel computing.
 Sony and Stanford University also launched the Folding@home client, allowing PS3 owners to contribute processing power to study protein folding for disease research.

-The U.S. military recognized the PS3's computing eventually potential as well.
+The U.S. military eventually recognized the PS3's computing potential as well.
 In 2010, the Air Force Research Laboratory built the Condor Cluster using 1,760 PS3 consoles, achieving 500 trillion floating-point operations per second.
 At the time, it was the 33rd most powerful supercomputer in the world and was used for analyzing high-resolution satellite imagery.
 The PS3 was also employed in cybersecurity research; in 2008, a group of researchers used a 200-console cluster to crack SSL encryption.
 These unconventional applications were curtailed by later hardware revisions that removed support for third-party operating systems.

 Software

 System software

-Sony has included the ability for the operating system, referred to as System Software, to be updated.
+Sony included the ability for the operating system, referred to as System Software, to be updated.
 The updates can be acquired in several ways: